 The Power of Bed Bud Powder

 Some efforts taken to eliminate infestations using bed bug powder can be illegal.
-For example, using diatomaceous earth that is For example, using diatomaceous earth in ways that are not descripted on the label may be ineffective and may result in a fine.
+For example, using diatomaceous earth in ways that are not descripted on the label may be ineffective and may result in a fine.
 And while other DIY methods may not be against the law, they’re not necessarily the safest or most effective solutions.

 The question remains, does bed bug powder (dust) really work?
 Most readily available bed bug powder treatments contain diatomaceous earth, which comprises fossilized remains of phytoplankton.
 Many people make the mistake of not reading labels or directions, and end up scattering the bed bug powder treatment in an effort to blanket a room.
 And while claims state that it works by drying out the exoskeletons of bed bugs that come into contact with the dust that would require them to come in contact with the dust.
 If they avoid the treated area, or never cross paths with it at all, there’s only a small chance for it to kill even a few let alone combat an infestation.